rethinkdb/rethinkdb-go/README.md

 Different result types are returned depending on what function is used to execute the query.

-- `Run` returns a cugrsor which can be used to view all rows returned.
+- `Run` returns a cursor which can be used to view all rows returned.
 - `RunWrite` returns a WriteResponse and should be used for queries such as Insert, Update, etc...
 - `Exec` sends a query to the server and closes the connection immediately after reading the response from the database.
 If you do not wish to wait for the response then you can set the `NoReply` flag.